Introduction

 - Reduced Cutting Efficiency:

-- An upside-down blade results in tearing rather than cutting, leaving the grass susceptible to disease and stress.
+- An upside-down blade results in tearing rather than cutting, leaving grass susceptible to disease and stress.

 - Increased Vibration and Noise: